-How to Tie a Clouser Minnow and list of Variation
+How to Tie a Clouser Minnow and list of Variations

 The Clouser Minnow is a versatile and highly effective fly pattern, originally designed by Bob Clouser in 1987 for smallmouth bass but widely used for many species of freshwater and saltwater fish.
 Below, I’ll walk you through the basic steps to tie a standard Clouser Minnow, followed by a list of popular variations.